yujideveloper/struct_cast/README.md

 # StructCast

-StructCast provides the refinement module to cast method to a Struct object.
+StructCast provides the refinement module that defines the method for casting to a Struct object.

 ## Installation